 Specimen Requirements: Microscopic identification of eggs collected in the perianal area is the method of choice for diagnosing enterobiasis.
 In the morning, before defecation and washing, press transparent adhesive tape ("Scotch test") on the perianal skin and then place the tape sticky side down on a slide.
-Alternatively, the tape can be attached to the glass slide in a loop, and then folded over the glass surface after application to the perianal skin.
+Alternatively, the tape can be attached to the glass slide in a loop and then folded over the glass surface after application to the perianal skin.

-Turn-around Time: 1 to 2 working days.
-Positive results are telephoned to the submitter.
+Turnaround Time: 1-2 working days.
+Positive results are communicated to the submitter by telephone.

-CPT Code: 87172 (concentration/ID) \$27.00
+CPT Code: 87172 (concentration/ID) \$30.00